IgorDmitriev/stocky/README.md

 - Real-World value of stock prices for better experience
 - User profile page with current statistics
 - Stocks and User details visualization with graph
-- Leaderboard of all users with their amount of money
+- Leaderboard of all users with ranked on amount of money

 ## Project Design
 Stocky was designed and built in a week.